capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 ####  Suggested solution

 If Action requires input TypeInstance, the Capact Engine adds an initial download step to the Workflow.
-This step runs the core Action which connects to Local OCH and downloads TypeInstances and exposes them as a [global Argo artifacts](https://github.com/argoproj/argo/blob/6016ebdd94115ae3fb13cadbecd27cf2bc390657/examples/global-outputs.yaml#L33-L36), so they can be accessed by other steps via `{{inputs.artifacts.<name>}}`.
+This step runs the core Action which connects to Local Hub and downloads TypeInstances and exposes them as a [global Argo artifacts](https://github.com/argoproj/argo/blob/6016ebdd94115ae3fb13cadbecd27cf2bc390657/examples/global-outputs.yaml#L33-L36), so they can be accessed by other steps via `{{inputs.artifacts.<name>}}`.

 The global Argo artifacts seem to be the only possible solution as the steps output artifacts are scoped to a given template.
 This assumption is based on [argo-workflows investigation](../investigation/argo-workflows/README.md) document.